maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 This procedure is valid **for API Gateway May 21 update only**.
 Later versions will upgrade the YAML configuration automatically when running a service pack update.

-Perform these steps to update an API Gateway installation, which has YAML configuration from [January 21](/docs/apim_relnotes/20210130_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability) or [March 21](/docs/apim_relnotes/20210330_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability) updates deployed:
+Perform these steps to update an API Gateway installation, which has YAML configuration from the [March 21 update](/docs/apim_relnotes/20210330_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability) deployed:

 1. For each API Gateway installation, back up your deployed YAML configurations.
 2. Deploy a simple **federated store**, as a placeholder, to replace all deployed YAML configurations.
 For example, a configuration created with Policy Studio using a template.